Subject Leader Creative Writing and Publishing

-Mark Radcliffe is the author of two novels; Gabriel's Angel (2010; due for re-issue in Summer 2020) which was longlisted for the Not The Booker Prize, and Stranger Than Kindness (2013).
+Mark Radcliffe is the author of three novels; Gabriel's Angel (2010) which was longlisted for the Not The Booker Prize, Stranger Than Kindness (2013), and most recently, Three Gifts (2023).

 His first collection of short stories; Superpowers was published by Valley Press in July 2020.
 Mark has held substantive posts at the Universities of Southampton, Brighton, Kings College London and Sussex.
 And is an award winning magazine columnist.
 He has a PhD in Creative Writing and Philosophy (University of Sussex) and an MA in Creative Writing (UEA).